Fedosin/installer/docs/user/openstack/README.md

 * Security Group Rules: 60
 * Routers: 1
 * Subnets: 1
-* RAM: 112 Gb
+* RAM: 112 GB
-* VCPU: 28
+* vCPUs: 28
-* Volume Storage: 175 Gb
+* Volume Storage: 175 GB
 * Instances: 7

 ### Master Nodes

 The default deployment stands up 3 master nodes, which is the minimum amount required for a cluster.
 For each master node you stand up, you will need 1 instance, and 1 port available in your quota.
-They should be assigned a flavor with at least 16 Gb RAM, 4 VCPu, and 25 Gb Disk.
+They should be assigned a flavor with at least 16 GB RAM, 4 vCPUs, and 25 GB Disk.
 It is theoretically possible to run with a smaller flavor, but be aware that if it takes too long to stand up services, or certain essential services crash, the installer could time out, leading to a failed install.

 ### Worker Nodes

 The default deployment stands up 3 worker nodes.
 In our testing we determined that 2 was the minimum number of workers you could have to get a successful install, but we don't recommend running with that few.
 Worker nodes host the applications you run on OpenShift, so it is in your best interest to have more of them.
 See [here](https://docs.openshift.com/enterprise/3.0/architecture/infrastructure_components/kubernetes_infrastructure.html#node) for more information.
-The flavor assigned to the worker nodes should have at least 2 VCPUs, 8 Gb RAM and 25 Gb Disk.
-However, if you are experiencing `Out Of Memory` issues, or your installs are timing out, you should increase the size of your flavor to match the masters: 4 VCPUs and 16 Gb RAM.
+The flavor assigned to the worker nodes should have at least 2 vCPUs, 8 GB RAM and 25 GB Disk.
+However, if you are experiencing `Out Of Memory` issues, or your installs are timing out, you should increase the size of your flavor to match the masters: 4 vCPUs and 16 GB RAM.

 ### Bootstrap Node

 The bootstrap node is a temporary node that is responsible for standing up the control plane on the masters.
-Only one bootstrap node will be stood up.
+Only one bootstrap node will be stood up and it will be deprovisioned once the production control plane is ready.
 To do so, you need 1 instance, and 1 port.
-We recommend a flavor with a minimum of 16 Gb RAM, 4 VCPUs, and 25 Gb Disk.
+We recommend a flavor with a minimum of 16 GB RAM, 4 vCPUs, and 25 GB Disk.

 ### Swift